William Edward Harney: Work in the Northern Territory

 In 1921, after Harney won £260.00 on the Melbourne Cup, he leased Seven Emu Station in the Gulf of Carpentaria.
 He worked with the local Garrwa people to develop the cattle station.
 He was caught with two thousand cattle stolen from Cresswell Station and was incarcerated in the Borroloola jail.
 While awaiting his trial, Harney learned to appreciate the Classics, finding among the remnants of the town's Carnegie Library the works of Sue, Shakespeare and Plutarch.

 After six months, Harney was released without conviction, and became a trepanger, fishing for sea cucumber.
 He worked closely with the local Yanyuwa people who traded trepang with the Macassans for 300 years prior.

 From 1940 to 1947 Harney worked for the Australian government’s Native Affairs Branch as a Protector of Aborigines and as a patrol officer.
 Subsequently, he concentrated on writing as well as acting as an adviser on expeditions by the National Geographic Society to Arnhem Land and Melville Island.
 Between 1941 and 1957 he wrote numerous articles for Walkabout in which he was remembered as a colourful contributor.
 He was also an adviser during the making of the film Jedda (1955).

 He was appointed the first ranger of Ayer's Rock (now Uluru) in 1959, a job he held until he retired in 1962.
 Harney moved to Queensland and died the same year at his home in Mooloolaba.
 He is commemorated in the scientific name of the sandstone dibbler, Pseudantechinus bilarni, which reflects the Aboriginal pronunciation of his name.

 Personal life

-Harney married Kathleen Linda Beattie in 1927 and had two children.
-His wife died in 1932 from tuberculosis.
-His daughter Beattie died from the same disease in 1934.
-His son Billy drowned in 1945.
-Harney then began a relationship with a Wardaman woman Ludi Libuluyma.
-They had a son in c.
-1934, the well-known Wardaman elder Bill Yidumduma Harney.
+On 5 April 1927 Harney married Linda Beattie, known as Linda, a Warumungu woman while on Groote Eylandt.
+Together they had two children; Beatrice (Beattie) in 1928 and Billy in 1930.
+Linda died from tuberculosis in 1932 as later did their daughter Beattie in 1934.
+Their son Billy drowned at Alice Springs in 1945 while trying to save a friend.

+Harney was ostracised by white society for 'marrying into the colour' and later, after Linda died, her family blamed Bill for her sickness and for 'taking her out of her country'.
+He coined a term for his own experience as 'the race trap'.

+In 1931 Harney had a son, Bill Yidumduma Harney with Wardaman woman Ludi Libuluyma.